Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

    :alt:     Communication architecture
    :width: 500px

-To communicate the client with the server we have designed a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
-The normal sequence between client and server would be as follows:
+To communicate the client with the Java EE application server we have designed a simple signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
+The normal sequence between client and server is as follows:

 1. Client starts the Magic Mirror